This page contains short biographies of many of the people mentioned in this website. They are arranged alphabetically by surname.

 Rupert left for Canada and the United States in May 1913.
 During his travels, he wrote for the Westminster Gazette.
 Although he is best known for his poetry, these examples of his prose were published posthumously as Letters from America.
 On his way back to Britain, he broke his journey with a tour of the South Seas, during which he had an affair with a Tahitian woman called Taatamata.
 There are some suggestions that she bore his child.
 He returned in June 1914, not long before he went to war.

 When the war started, Brooke was keen to enlist.
 Geoffrey Keynes claimed that Rupert Brooke was jealous of him for having received a commission first.
 The extent to which Brooke experienced the hardships of war has been disputed.
 He received a commission as a Sub-Lieutenant in the Hood Battalion of the Royal Naval Division.
 He may have received this through the help of Edward Marsh, who had introduced him to Winston Churchill and the Asquith family.
-At this time, Brooke regularly wrote to Violet Asquith, whose father was Prime Minister at that time.
+At this time, Brooke regularly wrote to Violet Asquith, whose father was Prime Minister.
 Brooke’s Battalion also included a member of the Asquith family.
 Thereafter he served at Antwerp.
 After Antwerp he wrote his five war sonnets, published as 1914.
 He trained for a winter at Blandford Camp and then joined the Mediterranean Expeditionary Force in February of 1915.
 While sailing for Gallipoli, he suffered from sunstroke and blood poisoning.
 He died aboard a French hospital ship on the following 23 April and was buried on the Greek island of Skyros.

 Brooke, William Parker (1850-1910)